-The North Georgia Regional Educational Service Agency (RESA) did not have adequate internal controls over the journal entry process.
+The Regional Educational Service Agency (RESA) did not have adequate internal controls over the journal entry process.

-Corrective Action Plan:
+Correction Action Plan:

-North Georgia RESA will strengthen the internal control procedures over the journal entry process, which will include a review and approval of all journal entries by an individual separate from the journal entry preparation/posting process and ensuring that the preparer and reviewer sign off and date the journal entry document.
-Additionally, all journal entries and supporting documents will be maintained together.
+Oconee RESA has strengthened the internal control procedures over the journal entry process, which includes a review and approval of all journal entries.
+The Executive Director(reviewer) and/or Assistant Director (reviewer), who are separate from the journal entry preparation/posting process, ensure that the preparer has justifiable cause for the journal entry that is being made.
+The Executive Director(reviewer) and/or Assistant Director (reviewer) signs off and dates the journal entry document.
+All journal entries and supporting documents are maintained and filed together by month/date.
+The file contains approval signatures, the preparers signature, journal entry screenshot, and supporting documentation for each entry.

-Estimated Completion Date: A procedure has been implemented as of April 2024 in Fiscal Year 2024.
+Estimated Completion Date: The improved journal entry procedures were implemented in Fiscal Year 2024 and continue through the present time.